A new Travel site, and four uses for tags

 Anyway, hope you like the site.

-Comments (10) to “A new Travel site, and four uses for tags”
+10 thoughts on “A new Travel site, and four uses for tags

 Regarding the design and development: yes, we do intend to continue this work across the rest of GU.
 Emily Bell, our Director of Digital Content, has talked about this briefly in the trade press.